Nerwyn/py-datetime/README.md

 ### dt.timedelta.**toString()**

 Return the days, hours, minutes, seconds, and milliseconds of the timedelta in a string format.
 If the timedelta is less than one day then days is not included.
-If the timdelta does not have a millisecond component then it is also not included.
+If the timedelta does not have a millisecond component then it is also not included.

 # `dt.date` Objects